NEW DESKTOP AND MOBILE RESPONSIVE SITE

 Our first attempt to analyzing competitors included an “analog” version of our perceived solution (Pikes Place Market in Seattle), our ideal solution (Not Amazon in Canada), and Amazon itself.

-We progressed into defining our solution, but found that we were heading in the wrong direction; we hadn’t included a solution for the consumer in our original analysis.
-We pivoted back to this process to include AfterPay in our competitor analysis.
+We found that we were heading in the wrong direction; we hadn’t included a solution for the consumer in our original analysis.
+We pivoted back to this process.

 UI DESIGN